3 Min Read

 Parallax design becomes more popular throughout the web.
 Foregrounds move master than the background when scrolling.
 This makes the web design an animation in itself!

 Here we are today – Material Design uses shadow effects and the concepts of movement and depth in order to create designs that appear more realistic to the user.
-Designers create clean, modernistic designs that focus on UX.
+Bespoke website designers create clean, modernistic designs that focus on UX.
 Launched by Google in 2014, material design has been a game changer this year and is a trend that is definitely going to stick around.